Universite-Gustave-Eiffel/NoiseModelling/Docs/Get_Started_Tutorial.rst

 Then, select the orange blocks and indicate the name of the corresponding table your database, for example :

-- Building table name : "BUILDINGS"
+- Building table name : :literal:`BUILDINGS`
-- Sources table name : "ROADS"
+- Sources table name : :literal:`ROADS`
-- Receivers table name : "RECEIVERS"
+- Receivers table name : :literal:`RECEIVERS`

 Then, you can run the process.